diegoch-it/cf_AutonomousWithFC/README.md

-# cf_AutonomousWithFC: Development of an autonomous commander for the CrazyFlie 2.0
+# Development of an autonomous commander for the CrazyFlie 2.0